intel-iot-devkit/how-to-code-samples/ble-scan-bracelet/java/README.md

 ## Introduction

-This Bluetooth* Low Energy (BLE) scan bracelet application is part of a series of how-to Intel Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This Bluetooth* Low Energy (BLE) scan bracelet application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel Edison platform IO and sensor repository using MRAA and UPM from the Intel IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® System Studio IoT Edition .
+- Run this code sample in Intel® System Studio IoT Edition.
 Intel® System Studio IoT Edition lets you create and test applications on Intel®-based IoT platforms.<br>
 - Store detected BLE devices using Azure Redis Cache* from Microsoft Azure*, cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.

 ## What it is

-Using an Intel Edison board, this project lets you create a BLE scan bracelet that:<br>
+Using an Intel® Edison board, this project lets you create a BLE scan bracelet that:<br>
 - searches for BLE devices that come within its scanning range.<br>
 - displays information about detected devices using the OLED display.<br>
 - keeps track of detected devices, using cloud-based data storage.